FORTIFIED CALCIUM SUPPLEMENT FOR HORSES ON HARD FEED

 Maintaining mineral intake throughout a horse’s life helps protect against dietary imbalances and musculoskeletal weakness.
 Only chelated calcium is protected from oxalates and phytates in the feed.

-Bighead and osteoporosis occur in horses on pasture or stabled, and at any age.
+Bighead and osteoporosis occurs in horses on pasture or stabled, and at any age.

 It can happen on grain, bran and pasture diets — especially buffel, pangola, setaria, kikuyu, green panic and signal grass.
 These grasses contain oxalates that bind to the calcium in the grass, hard feed and supplements — making the diet calcium deficient and unbalancing the calcium:phosphorus ratio.